-- Preview Email Newsletter

 *

 Fourteen members of Cornell's faculty and staff are being recognized this year with Community-Engaged Practice and Innovation Awards from the David M. Einhorn Center for Community Engagement.
-With one recipient representing each of the university's colleges and schools, along with an honoree from Student and Campus Life for the first time, the more PR
+With one recipient representing each of the university's colleges and schools, along with an honoree from Student and Campus Life for the first time, the awards highlight individuals who have developed co more PR

 CSUN Amado Lecture to Discuss Meaningful Jewish-Catholic Relationships (10)